-Michael G. Vitale, MD, MPH, specializes in the nonoperative and operative treatment of children with complex spinal problems.
-He has a special interest in the treatment of Early Onset Scoliosis including use of the Vertical Expandable Titanium Rib Device (VEPTR) and growing rods.
-Dr. Vitale also performs complex limb reconstruction surgery of the lower extremity for problems such as Blount's disease, leg length differences, and malunions of bones.
+Michael G. Vitale, MD, MPH, specializes in nonoperative and operative treatment of complex pediatric spinal problems.
+He has a special interest in early onset scoliosis treatments, including use of a magnetic spine lengthening device called “MAGEC” that eliminates the need to perform repeat spinal surgeries every 6-9 months on growing children.
+Dr. Vitale also performs complex limb reconstruction surgeries on the lower extremities for problems such as Blount's disease, leg length differences, and malunions of bones.

-As director of the Pediatric Orthopaedic Research Group, Dr. Vitale leads the clinical research team in their efforts, which is often funded by multi-year grants, and published in leading medical journals, as well as presented at national and international conferences.
+As director of the Pediatric Orthopaedic Research Group, Dr. Vitale leads the clinical research team in their efforts, which are often funded by multi-year grants, published in leading medical journals, and presented at national and international conferences.
 He has authored numerous original manuscripts and textbook chapters on the treatment of scoliosis.
-As a member of the Board of the National Chest Wall and Spine Deformity Study Group, he participates in multicenter studies aimed at improving the care of young people with scoliosis
+As a member of the Board of the National Chest Wall and Spine Deformity Study Group, he participates in multicenter studies aimed at improving the care of young people with scoliosis.

 • Gabriella's amazing story: Overcoming Congenital Pseudarthrosis of the Tibia with Dr. Vitale's help.
 Click here to watch her story.

 • Samii, a teenager with Ehler-Danlos Syndrome, was treated by Dr. Vitale.
 It inspired her to launch the non-profit group, SHIFT Scoliosis.
 Click here to read her story.